qouteall/immptl/docs/wiki/Portal-Attributes.md

 Whether the portal is visible.
 An invisible portal can still do teleportation, cross-portal collision and chunk loading.

+This is different to the vanilla entity visibility (the armor stand's `Invisible` tag).
+In the portal gun mod, when a portal is inactive, it's invisible but its vanilla visibility is still on, the overlay still renders.

 NBT tag: `isVisible`

 #### Specific Accessor